Oleksii-Al/medicine-taker/README.md

 ### Validation

 - I used the W3 HTML Validator to check the HTML on each of my site pages by Direct Input.
-I have resolved the necessary errors (extra tags and correcting how width is set in an img tag).
-However there are some error messages remaning which are due to the content being created using Django Summernote editor in the admin panel.
+The result is following: "Document checking completed.
+No errors or warnings to show.".

 - I used the W3 CSS Validator to check my CSS script by Direct Input.
-I found no errors!
-There are 5 warnigns which are just flagging vendor extensions.
+The result is following: "Congratulations!
+No Error Found."